Once you pop, you can’t stop. These homemade cinnamon sugar candied nuts are addictive, crowd-pleasing, and dangerously simple!

 Once the sugar coating is ready, toss in the nuts and mix everything up well to cover every last morsel.
 Trust me, you want every inch of the nuts coated with a heavy blanket of the cinnamon/sugar/egg-whites, so make sure you do a job here.

 As the nuts cool, you’ll find little crunchy sugared coating bits that didn’t quite make it onto the nuts scattered around.
 Those may just be my favorite little bites.
 I could eat a bowl of just the crispy sugar coating!
-Package them up in little treat bags for your friends or set them out at a holiday get-together, perhaps along with some sprinkle-loaded chocolate covered pretzels?
+Package them up in little treat bags for your friends, munch on them while decorating holiday sugar cookies, or set them out at a holiday get-together, perhaps along with some sprinkle-loaded chocolate covered pretzels?

 I have zero self control around these sugar bombs.
 Hey, egg whites and nuts are good for you, though… right?!